jqno/jqno.nl/site/_content/pages/equalsverifier/documentation.md

 ------------------------
 While a class can define a perfect `equals` method, a subclass can still break this contract, even for its superclass.
 Therefore, a class should either be final, or the `equals` contract should hold for its subclasses as well.
 This means that an instance of a class should be equal to an instance of a subclass for which all fields are equal.

 Similarly, if `equals` is overridden, it can break the contract.
 So either should the `equals` method be final, thereby guaranteeing its adherence to the contracts for itself and all its subclasses, or instances of a class that redefines `equals` may never equal instances of its superclass, even when their (shared) state is equal.
-This should be tested by calling `#withRedefinedSuperclass()` (in the subclass) or `#withRedefinedSubclass(Class)` (in the superclass). `EqualsVerifier` should be used separately on each of the classes in the hierarchy.
+This should be tested by calling `#withRedefinedSuperclass()` (in the subclass) or `#withRedefinedSubclass(Class)` (in the superclass).
+EqualsVerifier should be used separately on each of the classes in the hierarchy.
 If necessary, `#withRedefinedSuperclass()` and `#withRedefinedSubclass(Class)` can be combined.

-For an example of an implementation of such redefined `equals` methods, see `CanEqualColorPoint` in the `EqualsVerifier`'s unit tests.
+For an example of an implementation of such redefined `equals` methods, see `CanEqualColorPoint` in the EqualsVerifier's unit tests.
 See Chapter 28 of _Programming in Scala_ (full reference below) for an explanation of how and why this works.

 Dependencies
 ------------
-`EqualsVerifier` needs the following libraries:
+EqualsVerifier needs the following libraries:

 * [objenesis-1.1.jar](http://code.google.com/p/objenesis/)
 * [cglib-nodep-2.2.jar](http://cglib.sourceforge.net/)